v0.dev's 9 Default Patterns (And How to Override Each One)

 }

-.animate-in { animation: fadeInUp 0.3s ease-in-out; }The problem: Fade-up is the #1 AI animation default.
-Applied to every section, it reads as a library effect rather than a design choice.
-Uniform duration (300ms) makes it worse.
+.animate-in { animation: fadeInUp 0.3s ease-in-out; }The problem: translateY(20px) to 0 is the #1 AI animation default.
+Fired on every section at the same 300ms duration, it reads as a library effect, not a design choice.
+(Motion slop covers the full pattern.)

 The fix: Different animations per component type.